Exploring 'Misbehaving': Richard H. Thaler's Journey into the Heart of Behavioral Economics

 can involve using nudges to guide consumer behavior in beneficial

-ways without restricting freedom of choice.
+ways without restricting freedom of choice. **Policy-Making and

-**Personal Development and Habit Formation**: Understanding your
+Development and Habit Formation**: Understanding your own biases

-**Leadership and Team Management**: As a leader or manager,
+habits. **Leadership and Team Management**: As a leader or manager,

 applying behavioral economics can enhance your ability to motivate